 Some cruise ships do not allow babies and toddlers not potty trained to enter the pool; this also stands for some splash parks.
 This is due to international laws to limit the spread of infectious bugs onboard.
 However, many newer ships have splash pools for babies wearing swim nappies.
 It’s important to know that splash pools are areas toddlers and babies can cool of and play.
 But not swim.

 Babies can go in splash zones on some cruise ships.

-There are cruise lines who do have ships with dedicated splash zones where babies and tots can wear a swimming nappy.
-This is such a welcome change to cruising families, and makes choosing the best cruise lines for babies and tots a much easier decision.
+There are cruise lines with ships with dedicated splash zones where babies and tots can wear a swimming nappies.
+This is a welcome change to cruising families, making choosing the best cruise lines for babies and tots a much easier decision.